maxharlow/tutorials/working-with-geographical-data/README.md

 *(Step 2)*

-Our data, like almost all official geographical data in the UK, was originally produced by [Ordnance Survey] (https://os.uk/), the Government-owned national mapping agency for Great Britain.
-(Northern Ireland is separately mapped by [Ordnance Survey Ireland] (https://www.osi.ie/), who cover the whole island.)
+Our data, like almost all official geographical data in the UK, was originally produced by [Ordnance Survey](https://os.uk/), the Government-owned national mapping agency for Great Britain.
+(Northern Ireland is separately mapped by [Ordnance Survey Ireland](https://www.osi.ie/), who cover the whole island.)
 Ordnance Survey data uses a coordinate system known as the British National Grid, or BNG.

 Before we go any further, we're going to need to learn a little about coordinate systems.